rikikangsc2-eng/NirKyy-Dl/replit.md

 # Next.js Application Project

 ## Overview
 This is a Next.js application built as a single-page app (SPA) for API documentation.
 It features a modern, mobile-first design with a bottom navigation bar.

 ## Recent Changes
+- **2025-02-03**: Added a stateful API counter feature with a PostgreSQL database.
+- **2025-02-03**: Implemented a `/api/cron` endpoint for automatic database cleanup of old records.
 - **2025-02-02**: Major UI overhaul.
 Replaced sidebar with a bottom navigation bar (Home, Category, Search, Blog).
 - **2025-02-02**: Converted the documentation page into the main application at the root (`/`).
 - **2025-02-02**: Moved the blog content to a dedicated `/blog` page.